Discontinuous Galerkin methods for the $p$--biharmonic equation from a discrete variational perspective: Introduction, problem setup and notation

 If $p=2$ we have the special case that the ($2$--)biharmonic problem is linear.
 It has been well studied in the context of dG methods, for example, the papers \cite{LasisSuli:2003, GeorgoulisHouston:2009} study the use of $h$--$p$ dG finite elements (where $p$ here means the local polynomial degree) applied to the ($2$--)biharmonic problem.
 To the authors knowledge there is currently no finite element method posed for the general $p$--biharmonic problem.

-In this work we use discrete variational techniques to build a discontinuous Galerkin (dG) numerical scheme for the $p$--biharmonic operator.
-We are interested in such a methodology due to the applications to discrete symmetries, in particular, discrete versions of Noether's Theorem \cite{Noether:1971, MansfieldPryer:2011}.
-In a sibling publication \cite{MansfieldPryer:2012} we prove discrete versions of Noether's Theorem for general dG methods for second order variational minimisation problems which include the $p$--biharmonic problem as a prototypical example.
+In this work we use discrete variational techniques to build a discontinuous Galerkin (dG) numerical scheme for the $p$--biharmonic operator with $p\in (1,\infty)$ \margnote{Ref A, comment (6)}.
+We are interested in such a methodology due to the applications to discrete symmetries, in particular, discrete versions of Noether's Theorem \cite{Noether:1971}.

 A key constituent to the numerical method for the $p$--biharmonic problem (and second order variational problems in general) is an appropriate definition of the Hessian of a piecewise smooth function.
 To formulate the general dG scheme for this problem from a variational perspective one must construct an appropriate notion of a Hessian of a piecewise smooth function.
 The \emph{finite element Hessian} was first coined by \cite{Aguilera:2008} for use in the characterisation of discrete convex functions.
-Later in \cite{LakkisPryer:2011} was used in a method for nonvariational problems where the strong form of the PDE was approximated and finally put to use in the context of fully nonlinear problems in \cite{LakkisPryer:2011b}.
-A generalisation of the finite element Hessian to incorporate the dG framework is given in \cite{DednerPryer:2012}, which we also summarise here for completeness.
+Later in \cite{LakkisPryer:2011a} it was used in a method for nonvariational problems where the strong form of the PDE was approximated and put to use in the context of fully nonlinear problems in \cite{LakkisPryer:2013}.

 Convergence of the method we propose is proved using the framework set out in \cite{Di-PietroErn:2010} where some extremely useful discrete functional analysis results are given.
 Here, the authors use the framework to prove convergence for a dG approximation to the steady state incompressible Navier--Stokes equations.
 A related but independent work containing similar results is given in \cite{BuffaOrtner:2009} where the authors study dG approximations to generic first order variational minimisation problems.